-Another important part of the history of the modern ExxonMobil is the extensive use of asbestos and resulting harm that it caused workers.
-Much of the heavy equipment and infrastructure used in the oil and gas industry contained asbestos and workers got sick as a result.
-The company faced lawsuits over these illnesses but never had to file for bankruptcy or create an asbestos victims’ trust.
+The Mobil Oil Corporation, today known as ExxonMobil, is one of the world’s largest public oil and gas companies.
+Decades ago, much of the heavy equipment and infrastructure used in the oil and gas industry contained asbestos, and workers got sick as a result.
+The company faced lawsuits over mesothelioma and other illnesses but never filed for bankruptcy or created an asbestos victims’ trust.

-At the time it was the largest refining business in the world.
-Standard Oil only continued to grow, buying the Vacuum Oil Company in 1879 and adding lubricants to its product lineup.
+At the time, it was the largest refining business in the world.
+Standard Oil continued to grow, buying the Vacuum Oil Company in 1879 and adding lubricants to its product lineup.

 A big change came in 1911 when the U.S. Supreme Court decided that Standard Oil was too big and was violating anti-trust laws.
-The company was forced to break up into 34 completely unrelated and separate businesses.
+The company had to break up into thirty-four wholly unrelated and separate businesses.
 These included the companies that would become Mobil Oil Corporation.

 From the 1950s on, Mobil Oil grew and expanded, becoming an international player in oil and gas exploration and production.
 The company also owned and operated gas and service stations in the U.S. and abroad and sold products like motor oil and lubricants, along with gasoline.
-In 1999 Mobil merged with another big player in oil and gas, Exxon, and became MobilExxon.
+In 1999 Mobil merged with another big player in oil and gas, Exxon, and became ExxonMobil.

 Use of Asbestos

-Asbestos was often used in industrial settings to help reduce the risk of machinery overheating, to prevent or stop the spread of fires, to insulate against heat loss, and to protect workers from heat and fire.
-Asbestos is a natural mineral that is effective at all of these purposes and that for a long time was accessible and inexpensive.
+Asbestos was often used in industrial settings to help reduce the risk of machinery overheating, prevent or stop the spread of fires, insulate against heat loss, and protect workers from heat and fire.
+Asbestos is a cheap, abundant, natural mineral that is effective for all these uses.

 Asbestos Lawsuits against Mobil Oil

-The extensive use of asbestos in its facilities and equipment, and the large size of the company, led to a number of lawsuits being filed against Mobil over many years as workers and their family members became sick and received asbestos-related diagnoses.
+The extensive use of asbestos in its facilities and equipment, and the large size of the company, led to several lawsuits being filed against Mobil over many years as workers and their family members became sick and received asbestos-related diagnoses.

-- In another case, a worker at a Mobil refinery in Benicia, California developed asbestosis and cancer after decades on the job.
+- In another case, a worker at a Mobil refinery in Benicia, California, developed asbestosis and cancer after decades on the job.
 The trial concluded that the worker, Merle Sandy, had been exposed to asbestos on the job and that this contributed to his illnesses.
 Evidence even proved that Mobil may have known about the risks of asbestos as early as 1937.
 Sandy won a settlement of over $1 million from Mobil.

-There is still time to do so and many more workers may still come forward with new mesothelioma diagnoses.
+There is still time to do so, and many more workers may still come forward with new mesothelioma diagnoses.
 If you are one of these workers, a mesothelioma lawyer can help you decide what steps you need to take next and if you have a case to make against Mobil that has a chance of being successful.Get Your FREE Mesothelioma Packet

 Page Edited by Patient Advocate Dave Foster